Early Years & Early Education

 59. Route 59 in Naperville South of I-88 and the adjacent intersections and streets were under construction for three years starting in 2012, causing tremendous traffic delays and snarls for the entire period.
 Sales at Fox Valley Mall were off an average of 40% with unprecedented vacancy rates and many area small business casualties.
 The Hollywood Palms was at the center of this activity and likewise suffered.
 The construction contractor was heavily fined at the conclusion of the work for the problems and hardships suffered by the public.
 Bulthaup was at the forefront of actions taken to bring the contractors in compliance, even taking City Councilmen and the Mayor on a construction tour to make them familiar with the problems.

-60. One of the grand growth strategies for the theaters that Bulthaup devised was using celebrity appearances for both classic and new movies.
+60. One of the grand growth strategies for the theaters that Bulthaup devised was using in-person celebrity appearances by Stars of either new or classic movies that were being screened.
 Hollywood Blvd had the highest attended screenings of “The Wizard of Oz” in the world and had always brought in several of the remaining seven Munchkin actors to the theater for those showings.

 61. One of the highlights for Hollywood Blvd Cinema was when Bulthaup arranged for his little friends “The Munchkins” to receive a Star on the sidewalk of the other Hollywood Blvd, (the street in LA).
 Bulthaup’s first nomination of the Munchkins for the honor was rejected (22 honorees being selected from over 600 nominations).